leerob/comprs/docs/jpeg-encoding.md

 # JPEG Encoding

+A raw 12-megapixel photo from your phone is about **36 MB** of pixel data.
+Saved as JPEG at quality 85, it's around **3-4 MB** — a 10x reduction with barely perceptible quality loss.
+How does JPEG achieve this?

+The answer lies in a clever insight: **humans don't see all image details equally**.
+We're highly sensitive to brightness changes but less sensitive to color variations.
+We notice smooth gradients but miss fine textures.
+JPEG exploits these perceptual blind spots to discard information we won't miss.

 JPEG (Joint Photographic Experts Group) is the most widely used image format for photographs.
 Unlike PNG, JPEG uses **lossy compression** — it permanently discards some image data to achieve dramatically smaller file sizes.

 ## When to Use JPEG